 Does Low Testosterone Cause Hair Loss?

-There are several forms of the androgen, or male sex hormone, testosterone, that are found in the body.
-People assigned male at birth have higher levels of testosterone naturally than those assigned female at birth, though everyone has some form of testosterone in the body.
-One type of testosterone is called “free testosterone” and is not bound to a particular protein.
-Instead, free testosterone can travel around the body for absorption by different cells, helping with various functions, such as building muscle mass.
-Some forms of testosterone are bound to specific kinds of proteins, such as albumin in the blood or sex hormone-binding globulin.
-Dihydrotestosterone is created when testosterone binds to the 5-alpha reductase enzyme and is used in the skin, hair follicles, and prostate.
-During puberty for patients assigned male at birth, when hormone levels shift, DHT contributes to changes, such as lowering the voice, body hair growth, increased production of sperm, and testicle growth.
-While levels of DHT are essential for the development of the prostate, DHT can also bind to the hair follicles, affecting the growth cycle of the hair and causing the hair to become finer and finer until the follicle ceases to produce new hair growth.
+Testosterone is an androgen or male sex hormone found in the body.
+Males naturally have higher testosterone levels than females, though everyone has some form of testosterone.
+In the body, free testosterone exists, which is not bound to any protein but instead travels around the body to be absorbed and used by different cells.
+When testosterone is bound to receptors on the 5-alpha reductase enzyme, it is converted into dihydrotestosterone (DHT), an androgen hormone used in the skin, hair follicles, and prostate.
+During puberty for patients assigned male at birth, shifting hormone levels increase DHT, which contributes to changes such as lowering the voice, body hair growth, increased production of sperm, and testicle growth.
+While levels of DHT are essential for the development of the prostate, DHT can also bind to the hair follicles, affecting the growth cycle of the hair and causing the hair to become finer until the follicle ceases to produce new hair growth.
 However, high levels of DHT do not necessarily mean that a patient will experience hair loss.
-Instead, the sensitivity of the hair follicles to DHT, which is genetically determined, will determine whether hair loss will occur more easily.
+Instead, the sensitivity of the hair follicles to DHT, which is genetically determined, will determine whether hair loss will occur.

 Does low testosterone cause hair loss?

 Hormone imbalance can affect a patient’s day-to-day ability to function at their highest capacity.
-The many side effects of experiencing low testosterone levels (or “low T”) include loss of muscle mass, weight gain, erectile dysfunction, fatigue, low sex drive, and even depression.
+Signs of low testosterone levels (or “low T”) include loss of muscle mass, weight gain, erectile dysfunction, low energy levels, low sex drive, and even depression.
 As men age, testosterone production naturally decreases and can affect body and facial hair growth.
 Still, researchers have not found a link between low testosterone levels and hair loss on the crown of the head.
-While low testosterone levels may correlate to less DHT being produced, the primary cause of hair loss is a genetic sensitivity to the binding of DHT to the hair follicles.
+The primary cause of hair loss is a genetic sensitivity to the binding of DHT to the hair follicles.
+Patients with low testosterone often undergo hormone replacement therapy to replenish and increase the amount of testosterone in the body, which could increase DHT levels and lead to weaker, thinner hair follicles.
+As such, low testosterone levels are not directly related to hair loss.

 AS PRP hair top 3 treatments 6m MGwatermark